-The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the MSCI USA Minimum Volatility ESG Reduced Carbon Target Index, its Benchmark Index:
+The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the MSCI USA High Dividend Yield ESG Reduced Carbon Target Select Index, its Benchmark Index:

-- 1. exclusion of issuers deemed to be involved in certain activities considered to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to have violated United Nations Global Compact principles; - 3. exclusion of issuers deemed to be involved in very severe ESG related controversies; - 4. targeted higher index weighted-average industry-adjusted environmental, social and governance (ESG) score; - 5. targeted reduction in carbon emission intensity; - 6. targeted reduction in potential carbon emissions; and - 7. exposure to investments qualifying as sustainable investments.
+- 1. exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to have violated United Nations Global Compact principles; - 3. exclusion of issuers deemed to be involved in very severe ESG related controversies; - 4. targeted higher index weighted-average industry-adjusted environmental, social and governance (ESG) score; - targeted reduction in carbon emission intensity; - 6. targeted reduction in potential carbon emissions; and - 7. exposure to investments qualifying as sustainable investments

-These environmental and social characteristics are incorporated through the selection and weighting of constituents in the Fund's Benchmark Index at each index rebalancing (as described below).
+These environmental and social characteristics are incorporated through the selection of constituents in the Fund's Benchmark Index (as described below).
 The Benchmark Index excludes issuers from the MSCI USA Index (the "Parent Index") based on their involvement in certain activities deemed to have negative environmental or social outcomes.
 Issuers are excluded from the Benchmark Index based on their involvement in the following business lines/activities (or related activities):